Download Your Free Copy of

 Support When You Need It

-Of course I do personal consultations, classes, and intensives to help women with their pelvic challenges, and also have personally trained and certified Whole Woman Practitioners across the US, and in Canada, Australia, Ireland, the UK, Germany, Belgium, and Ghana.
+Of course I do personal consultations, classes, and intensives to help women with their pelvic challenges, and also have personally trained and certified Whole Woman Practitioners across the US, and in Canada, Australia, Ireland, the UK, Denmark, Germany, Belgium, Bulgaria, Israel, and Ghana.

 So you are not alone and have many support options available to you.

-Access to the First Aid for the Post-Hysterectomy Woman video course is only US$ 12.00 per month and there are no contracts so you can unsubscribe at any time.
+Access to the First Aid for the Post-Hysterectomy Woman video course is US$ 197.00.
 All major credit/debit cards and PayPal are accepted.

-If your learning journey has taught you that learning about diet, natural health, and legitimate, science-based alternatives to the medical system is important, we offer two additional membership levels - Lifelong Learner and Inner Circle.
+If your learning journey has taught you that learning about diet, natural health, and legitimate, science-based alternatives to the medical system is important, we offer an additional membership level - Lifelong Learner.

-The Lifelong Learner membership gives you access to all six video courses from the Problem Solver level as well as additional video courses from Christine Kent unavailable elsewhere.
+The Lifelong Learner membership gives you access to all six video courses from the Core courses as well as additional video courses from Christine Kent unavailable elsewhere.
 For more information on the Lifelong Learner membership level, just click the Lifelong Learner button below.

 What to do Next